-With the summer holiday season right around the corner, scammers are looking to target vacation goers.
+With the summer holiday starting, scammers are looking to target vacation goers.
 As attractive as some summertime deals might seem, how can you tell the difference between the real deal and a dangerous scam?
-Check out three common travel booking scams and how you to keep you and your family safe from them!
+Check out three common travel booking scams and how you can keep you and your family safe from them!

 Scam 1 – Fake Travel Websites

 Fake travel websites are made to look like real travel websites.
 They may also show up in your online searches or on your Facebook ads, making them seem even more authentic.
 Often, they have similar URLs, logos, and colours as the real ones.